(Updated January 2013)

-JECFA established a safe level of intake, referred to as the Acceptable Daily Intake (ADI), for aspartame in 1980.
+JECFA established a safe level of intake, referred to as the Acceptable Daily Intake (ADI) of 40mg/kg of body weight, for aspartame in 1980.
 The ADI is the amount of a food additive that can be consumed each day, over an entire lifetime, without any appreciable health risks.

 In 2007, a study by the European Ramazzini Foundation (ERF) suggested that aspartame can cause cancer in rats at levels close to the human ADI.
 EFSA reviewed this study and released an updated scientific opinion in March 2009.
-EFSA concluded that on the basis of all the evidence then available, including the published ERF study, that aspartame did not produce cancer.
-Furthermore, EFSA said there was no reason to revise the previously established ADI for aspartame.
+EFSA concluded that based on all the evidence available, including the ERF study, aspartame did not produce cancer and there was no reason to revise the ADI for aspartame.
 FSANZ’s assessment of the ERF study agreed with EFSA.

-EFSA has evaluated these new studies and in a statement on 28 February 2011, said the studies did not give cause to reconsider previous safety assessments of aspartame or of other sweeteners currently authorised in the European Union.
+EFSA evaluated these studies and in a statement on 28 February 2011, said they did not give cause to reconsider previous safety assessments of aspartame or of other sweeteners currently authorised in the European Union.

-On 6 January 2013, EFSA invited public consultation on its updated draft scientific opinion on the safety of aspartame.
-Following a comprehensive review of a large body of scientific data and studies, EFSA has concluded that aspartame and its breakdown products pose no public health and safety concerns for consumers at current levels of exposure.
+In January 2013, EFSA released for public consultation an updated draft scientific opinion on the safety of aspartame.
+The draft opinion stated that after comprehensively reviewing a large body of scientific data and studies, EFSA had concluded that aspartame and its breakdown products pose no public health and safety concerns for consumers at current levels of exposure.